SkillsUnion/tamkeen-cloud/3.4-cicd-for-container/end-to-end-cicd-pipeline.md

-# Automating End-to-End CI/CD Pipeline for Containers on AWS
+# Automating End-to-End CICD Pipeline for Containers on AWS

 ## 1. Introduction
-Automating the end-to-end CI/CD pipeline for containers on AWS significantly improves developer productivity and accelerates release cycles.
+Automating the end-to-end CICD pipeline for containers on AWS significantly improves developer productivity and accelerates release cycles.
 With the integration of AWS services like CodeCommit, CodeBuild, Amazon ECR, CodePipeline, and Amazon ECS or EKS, development teams can deploy changes continuously and reliably.

 This guide provides a complete overview and hands-on strategy to fully automate container-based deployments in AWS, from source code to production deployment.

 ---

 ## 2. Architecture Overview
-A typical end-to-end CI/CD container pipeline includes:
+A typical end-to-end CICD container pipeline includes:

 1. **CodeCommit/GitHub** – Source code version control
 2. **CodeBuild** – Builds the Docker image and pushes to ECR